 Metronomes can really help you develop this listening skill and help you build up an innate ability to get the “groove”.
 As you practice listening to the clicks of your metronome, you will get better at playing in-sync with drum beats and rhythms.

-Hopefully this article has inspired you to dust off your metronome and start use it more often.
+Hopefully, this article has inspired you to dust off your metronome and start using it more often.
 Practicing a passage of music for 10 minutes with a metronome is far more effective than practicing it for 2 hours without a metronome.
 Now, go practice hard and have fun!

 Trusted by 200,000+ students, Jamorama is the leading provider of guitar courses.
 If you are looking for a fun way to learn the guitar and want to play-along to your favorite songs, check out Jamorama today…